Victoria’s Secret Model Lorena Rae Shares Topless Photo On Instagram: ‘I Miss Working’

 Lorena’s no stranger to proudly showing off her body confidence on social media.

-Last month, she stunned alongside her friend and fellow Victoria’s Secret Angel Devon Windsor as Devon’s eponymous swim line shared a stunning photo to Instagram of the twosome in their bikinis while they splashed around in the ocean.

-Both wore the same bikini in different colors with completely sheer cover-ups while wading through the ocean water with two horses.
+Last month, she stunned alongside her friend and fellow Victoria’s Secret Angel Devon Windsor for a stunning photo posted to Instagram by Devon’s eponymous swim line.
+The twosome were in bikinis while they splashed around in the ocean.
+Both wore the same bikini in different colors with sheer cover-ups while wading through the ocean with two horses.